juanchosaravia/autodsl/README.md

 so it will provide an extra function to initialize the field directly using the builder, with the custom builder name, if any.

-Internally will be generating the builder class and extension function for the annotated class.
+Internally will be generating a builder class and extension function for the annotated class.

-For required parameters like `name` the DSL will throw an exception indicating exactly which field is missed.
+For required parameters like `name` the DSL will throw an exception on runtime indicating exactly which field is missed.
 To make it optional just set the property as nullable with the question mark like `friends` or `keys`.
 The value will be null in case it's not set.

 #### Examples